Thibor/BookReaderRnd/README.md

 -rnd 90 -ef stockfish.exe
 90 -ef stockfish.exe

-Run chess engine stockfish.exe with no arguments and sturp random level on 90%
+Run chess engine stockfish.exe with no arguments and setup random level on 90%